British conductor Sir Andrew Davis dies aged 80

 “Our thoughts are with his family and friends at this sad time.”

+He was also principal conductor of Lyric Opera Of Chicago from 2000-2021 and Melbourne Symphony Orchestra’s conductor laureate and chief conductor from 2013-2019.

+The composer was born in 1944 in Hertfordshire, the son of Florence Joyce Badminton and Robert James Davis.

-Sir Andrew was born in 1944 in Hertfordshire and he was an organ scholar at King’s College, Cambridge before he took up conducting.
+He played the organ for the parish choir in Watford before winning the position of organ scholar at King’s College, Cambridge and later took up conducting.

-In 1992 he was created a Commander of the British Empire (CBE) and in 1999 he was knighted in the New Year Honours List.
+In 1992 he was made a Commander of the British Empire (CBE) and in 1999 he was knighted in the New Year Honours.

+His last public appearance was in December with the Chicago Symphony Orchestra, when he conducted Handel’s Messiah at the Symphony Centre.

+His wife Gianna Rolandi died in 2021 and the couple are survived by their son Edward Frazier Davis.